 This, the ninth novel featuring Kate Shugak, is Stabenow’s most compelling to date.

-Dana Stabenow, a New York Times bestseller and Edgar Award winner, is the author of sixteen Kate Shugak mysteries, four Liam Campbell mysteries, three science fiction novels, and two thrillers, and she also freelances for Alaska magazine.
-She was born,… More about Dana Stabenow
+Dana Stabenow, a New York Times bestselling author and Edgar Award winner, has written twenty Kate Shugak mysteries, four Liam Campbell mysteries, three science-fiction novels, and two thrillers, and she also freelances for Alaska magazine.
+She was born, raised, and lives in Alaska, where… More about Dana Stabenow

 Published by Random House Audio Apr 19, 2000| 630 Minutes| ISBN 9781415910665